Feature Stories

 ► You may also like: The touching story behind why President Ballard keeps an Oreo on his desk

 Latter-day Saint Charities is a global program that partners with many organizations, such as the Red Cross, to provide assistance, primarily to those who are not members of The Church of Jesus Christ of Latter-day Saints.
-The most recent annual report shows that the Church's humanitarian aid program has given more than $2.3 billion in aid in 197 countries since it was created in 1985.
+The Church’s 2022 annual report shows that this work included more than $1 billion in expenditures and 3,692 humanitarian projects in 190 countries and territories.
 Local leaders also regularly help provide food, housing, and other temporal needs to community members and families through the Church's welfare program.

 Building Temples and Supporting Family History Programs